 1) The three OUI octets each take the value zero.

-2) The two remaining octets take the values, in the same order, of the 2 octets of the Ethernet frame’s EtherType.
+2) The two remaining octets take the values, in the same order, of the 2 octets of the EPD frame’s EtherType.

-b) The Protocol Data field of the SNAP data unit shall contain the user data octets, in order, of the Ethernet frame.
+b) The Protocol Data field of the SNAP data unit shall contain the user data octets, in order, of the EPD frame.

-c) The values of the Destination MAC Address field and Source MAC Address field of the Ethernet frame shall be used in the Destination MAC Address field and Source MAC Address field, respectively, of the MAC frame in which the SNAP data unit is conveyed.
+c) The values of the Destination MAC Address field and Source MAC Address field of the EPD frame shall be used in the Destination MAC Address field and Source MAC Address field, respectively, of the MAC frame in which the SNAP data unit is conveyed.